oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 **How to check if a Domain CRD has been installed.**

-After the CustomResourceDefinition is installed, either by the operator or using the `create` command above, you can verify that the CRD is installed correctly using:
+After the CustomResourceDefinition is installed, either by the operator or using the previous `create` command, you can verify that the CRD is installed correctly using:

 ```text